byroot/activerecord-typedstore/README.md

   s.string :postal_code, accessor: false
 end

+# an inline DSL is also available, to keep it a one-liner like with basic Rails store
+typed_store :settings, email: :string, publish_at: :datetime, age: [:integer, null: false], public: [:boolean, default: false, null: false]

+# it's even possible to send `typed_store` basic options prefixing them with an underscore
+typed_store :settings, _coder: JSON, email: :string, publish_at: :datetime

 ```

 Type casting rules and attribute behavior are exactly the same as for real database columns.